 All graphic materials should be localized, based on the cultural and lingual specificities of each country.
 You may have to make a complete adaptation of all graphics for a local market.
 Such adaptation is known as culturalization.
 You don’t just translate the texts and put them on screenshots, but actually change graphic elements, considering the unique features of the local market.

 Examples of culturalization are the use of a particular color pattern or photographs with people of a different nationality.
 Perhaps you will have to add symbols or replace people’s images with illustrations.
 It all essentially depends on cultural specificities of that particular country you want to promote your product in.
 So do your cultural homework!

-In the example you can see that the publisher is using completely different photo images for their application – one creative set is good for the Chinese audience, while an entirely different one is used in the USA.
+In the example you can see that the publisher is using completely different photo images for their application — one creative set is good for the Americans, while an entirely different one is used in China.

 Product/Developer Page Artwork

 If Apple selects your app to have Product Page Artwork, it will appear at the top of your app store page.
 Developer Page Artwork is used to customize the appearance of your developer page.